Browse by Medical Category

 American Institute of Radiologic Pathology (AIRP) Course in Radiologic Pathology

-The department provides tuition and releases the resident from clinical duties in order to attend the four-week course in Washington, DC.
+During the third year of residency, the department provides tuition and releases the resident from clinical duties in order to attend the four-week course in Washington, DC.

 New England Roentgen Ray Society (NERRS)